 The Deutsche Bahn is the national train service in Germany.
 While they certainly have their fair share of expensive train tickets, there are tons of opportunities to snag some cheaper deals if you book online in advance.

-Perhaps that sounds a little ridiculous if you’re just driving a few hours, but if you’re planning on travelling from Düsseldorf to Munich for the weekend, perhaps you might want to consider taking that plane after all?
+Perhaps that sounds a little ridiculous if you’re just driving a few hours, but if you’re planning on traveling from Düsseldorf to Munich for the weekend, perhaps you might want to consider taking that plane after all?